-- 1. Assuming responsibility for own learning as evidenced by: - Participating in theoretical and clinical assignments. - Initializing questions and discussions with the instructors for clarification and validation of the results of their independent study - c.
-Seeking new learning experiences in the classroom, practice laboratory and clinical settings. - Accepting and implementing constructive criticism and suggestions. - e.
-Integrating the objectives of each term and continually applying previously learned concepts in each new situation - f.
-Maintaining own grade points for each learning activity in each course. - Arriving at class/clinical on time and returning from breaks at designated time. - 2.
-Displaying integrity in personal, educational, and professional activities as evidenced by: - a.
-Honesty including, but not limited to, following the program policy on cheating and plagiarism. - b.
-Adherence to community laws, rules and regulations of the program and policies and procedures of all clinical sites. - c.
-Respect for the dignity and rights of all persons peers, patients, personnel, and faculty. - d.
-Assume responsibility to provide only that nursing care for which the student is adequately prepared and seek supervision for those activities in which he/she lacks experience. - 3.
-Demonstrating responsibility for own behavior as evidenced by: - a.
-Consistent and prompt attendance at all scheduled learning experiences. - b.
-Consistent and prompt completion of all assignments. - 4.
-Following the dress code. - 5.
-Maintaining good health habits. - 6.
-Consistently displaying respect and a collegial attitude toward all Health Technology students and staff.
+1. Assuming responsibility for own learning as evidenced by:

+- Participating in theoretical and clinical assignments. a. - b.
+Initializing questions and discussions with the instructors for clarification and validation of the results of their independent study - Seeking new learning experiences in the classroom, practice laboratory and clinical settings. c. - d.
+Accepting and implementing constructive criticism and suggestions. - Integrating the objectives of each term and continually applying previously learned concepts in each new e. situation. - Maintaining own grade points for each learning activity in each course.
+Arriving at class/clinical on time and returning from breaks at designated time. f. - Displaying integrity in personal, educational, and professional activities as evidenced by: - Honesty including, but not limited to, following the program policy on cheating and plagiarism. - Adherence to community laws, rules and regulations of the program and policies and procedures of all clinical b. sites. - Respect for the dignity and rights of all persons peers, patients, personnel, and faculty. c. - d.
+Assume responsibility to provide only that nursing care for which the student is adequately prepared and seek supervision for those activities in which he/she lacks experience. - Demonstrating responsibility for own behavior as evidenced by: - Consistent and prompt attendance at all scheduled learning experiences. - Consistent and prompt completion of all assignments. b. - Following the dress code.
+4. - Maintaining good health habits.
+5. - Consistently displaying respect and a collegial attitude toward all Health Technology students and staff.
 In the event that a student displays inappropriate conduct or unprofessional behavior, including sexual harassment, that is disruptive to the educational process or if he/she performs potentially unsafe practices, the faculty and Program Administrator may deem probation to be necessary for the involved student(s).